 Should your coach go for it on 4th down?
+How about a 2 point conversion instead of the extra point?

 Analytics will always fight an uphill battle in football.
 The sport suffers from playing many fewer games than baseball or basketball, making it more difficult to obtain meaningful statistics.